oliver-johnson1/phase-retrieval/README.md

 `data` countains sample images from the BSDS300 and MNIST datasets

 ### Usage
-Activate your python environment and execute the following command to run the tests used to create the figure in the report.
+Activate your python environment and execute the following command to run the tests used to create the figures in the report and print out PSNRs values.

 ``` sh
 python test.py